Titou1774/Modeling_corals/README.md

 - As the data used were few in number, it was quicker to write them directly to the code.
 We mention them in the code.

 Internal files:
-- "*Internal/ecosystem_simulation_results.csv*" is a comma-delimited file.
+- "*Internal/ecosystem_simulation_results.csv*", is a comma-delimited file.
-- "*Internal/CO2_terrain.csv*" , 1 column and 10'000 rows file.
+- "*Internal/CO2_terrain.csv*", 1 column and 10'000 rows file.
 - "*Internal/acidite_terrain.csv*", 1 column and 10'000 rows file.
-- "*Internal/valeurs_uniques_pH_sante.csv*" , is a comma-delimited file.
+- "*Internal/valeurs_uniques_pH_sante.csv*", is a comma-delimited file.

 Outputs:
-- "*Results*" contains several image files, each has a custom name of format: "*Dissolved_Oxygen_{Month}_{Value}_percent.png*".
-You can save them or delete them as required.
+- "*Output*" contains several image files, each has a custom name of format: "*Name.png*".
+Do **not** delete this type of file.
-- "*Results/Results.txt*" is a text file containing summarized information of the simulation, such as critical time and distance.
-Do **not** delete this file.
 - "*C02_atmosphere_figure.png*" is an image file, showing the C02 concentration in the atmosphere
 - "*pH_water_figure.png*" is an image file, showing the pH of water
 - "*observation_results.png*" is an image file, plotting the datas collected for linear regression